cjwit/bgsu-music/README.md

 * Where does Audition in China go?
 Is it a major draw for our department?
 * Create buttons for other pages
 * Add Application and University Admissions buttons on left hand menu to all D&P pages
+* Combine list of links (from program information) and index page?

 ### Admission Requirements